 - Lack of badge appeal

 The Hyundai i10 is a sleek city car that is both economical and suprisingly practical for such a small vehicle.
 Even better, it's fun to drive – unlike many of its rivals – and comes with Hyundai's five-year warranty.
-There is a choice of two petrol engines, both of which are cheap to run and insure, and five trim levels, including the SE Blue Drive model which caters to buyers looking for a particularly economical model.
+There is a choice of two petrol engines, both of which are cheap to run and insure, and six trim levels, including the SE Blue Drive model which caters to buyers looking for a particularly economical model.